 The Westin Princeville Ocean Resort Villas has an enviable location 200 feet above the Pacific along Kauai’s North Shore.
 Anini Beach is just a short walk away, offering protected waters suitable for the whole family.

-The Westin Princeville Ocean Resort Villas has a variety of villas, including studios, one-bedroom and two-bedroom villas, each with their own lanais.
+The Westin Princeville Ocean Resort Villas has a variety of villas, including studios, one-bedroom and two-bedroom villas, each with its own lanais.
 The two-bedroom we stayed in was large and roomy, just perfect for our family of five.
-The villas are modern with all the latest entertainment technology, and decorated with authentic touches of Hawaiian culture.
+The villas are modern with all the latest entertainment technology and decorated with authentic touches of Hawaiian culture.
 Our kids tried out each of the resort’s four large pools, while I preferred the view of the ocean.
-Though we cooked our own meals in the large villa kitchen, we did take time out for a very enjoyable meal on the open terrace at Nanea Restaurant & Bar, their signature restaurant.

 Koloa Landing Wyndham Grand Resort is another excellent option for families.
 This new resort is located on the island’s sunny southern side near Poipu Beach.
 This area is convenient to the airport and to many island activities.